Par-python/Final-Gameplay/README.md

 Tasks for today:
-- Make the "camera" follow the player
+- Make the "camera" follow the player (done)
+- Make the parallax
+- Add collisions
+- Make the engine more powerful
+- Make the map longer, goal is 10 seconds per game